mukul23/Hodor_bot_telegram/README.md

 <b>Now for the technicalities:</b><br/>
 It dosen't take a rocket scientist to figure out that this method is not realtime.
 If you're looking for realtime updates you will have to use <a href="https://en.wikipedia.org/wiki/Webhook">Webhook</a>, there are some <a href="https://core.telegram.org/bots/samples#python"> awesome templates</a> for doing the same. <br/><br/>
 In the worst case scenario you'll have to wait 15 seconds for the update, ofcource as i mentioned earlier you can reduce or increase this limit (in ````manager```` method), but there's a catch, as you go closer to 0 seconds though you'll be able to get update and respond to updates quickly you might face network clogging and/or high CPU usage.
 Decisions, Decisions!<br/><br/>
-In genral if your application requires update in less than 2 seconds, you'll probably live a happier life with Webhooks.
+In general if your application requires update in less than 2 seconds, you'll probably live a happier life with Webhooks.